 Look at the example of the famous VW camper van.
-There is little if any depreciation value for VW campers is because they are manufactured according to custom specifications.
-People buying models one or two years old are willing to pay the seller’s requested price (which is often the same or even more than what they spent on it).
-This is because they would rather avoid the long wait of having the camper built and customized.
+There is little depreciation value for VW campers because they are manufactured according to custom specifications.
+People buying models that are a couple years old are willing to pay the seller’s requested price, which is often the same or even more than what they spent on it.
+They would rather avoid the long wait of having the camper built and customized themselves.
 Maybe they don’t fancy themselves as good interior designers either.
-If the shopper sees something that looks great on the spot, it’s worth getting it right away without picking out every detail.
-Besides, not everyone was made for the drudge work of renovating.
+If a buyer sees something that looks great on the spot, it’s worth getting it right away without picking out every detail.
+Besides, not everyone is made for the drudge work of renovating.

 Follow Your Passion, Not the Trends

 Even still, the question of whether or not the new uptick in RVing is a passing trend still lingers with most people considering buying an RV.
 Right now, it seems like there’s an organic outgrowth of the popular Tiny Home Movement and the millennial ethos of living simpler than their parents’ generation.
 However, there is the very real chance that millennials will outgrow this idealism.
 And this could cause many RVs to be on the market with no one interested in buying them.
 But just as with everything in life, there are no guarantees.
 Trends will always cycle up and down.
 Realistically, you should consider what it would mean if you do end up with a $65,000 camper van on your hands after three years without any takers.

 What if the RV I Want Depreciates Unlike a Custom RV?

 Remember that depreciation is not the end of the world.
 In fact, everything depreciates in value in some way or another.
 But the intrinsic value of a motorhome and the potential fun in owning one far surpasses the numbers behind it.
 And depreciation doesn’t have to take all the fun out of owning an RV.